ibm-cloud-docs/vmwaresolutions/services/zerto_ordering.md

 # Ordering Zerto
 {: #zerto_ordering}

-You can include the Zerto service with a new VMware® vCenter Server® instance or add the service to your existing vCenter Server instance.
+You can include the Zerto service with a new VMware vCenter Server® instance or add the service to your existing vCenter Server instance.

 ## Billing for Zerto replication
 {: #zerto_ordering-billing}